-There are commercial airline flights to Socotra several times a week.
-The schedules change, but consistently, the flights have run on at least Monday, Wednesday, and Saturday.
-Yemenia Airlines flies once a week (Monday) from Sana'a.
-Felix airline flies from Sana'a several times a week and from Sharijah in the UAE once each week via Mukalla in Yemen.
+In past years, commercial airline flights occurred to Socotra several times a week.
+The schedules change, but consistently, the flights ran on at least Monday, Wednesday, and Saturday.
+Yemenia Airlines flew once a week (Monday) from Sana'a.
+Felix airline few from Sana'a several times a week and from Sharijah in the UAE once each week via Mukalla in Yemen.

 Entry into Yemen requires a visa that is difficult to obtain without working through someone within the country.
 Several groups noted below arrange tours to Socotra and are often able to expedite getting one for you.

 Climbing peaks can require the hiring of a local guide who might be unfamiliar with mountaineering.
 Happily, the guide that I had was extremely friendly and enjoyable to hike with.
 By hiring locals, there is bound to be more buy in from them in maintaining the spectacular ecology and scenery that exists on the island, so in balance, this arrangement is beneficial.
 A pair or group of climbers with technical gear will likely have more success than I did in convincing the guide that you are able to attempt the peak safely.

 There are definite security concerns with entering the country.
 Historically, Socotra has not seen the problems that have been experienced on the mainland however it is only a plane ride away.
 I found the people on Socotra extremely friendly and felt safe throughout my stay.

 Although Socotra is a spectacular place, there are a few threats to the wellbeing of the island and tourism there.